Sometimes you think everything’s been taken care of.

 “How’s he like Northgate High?”

 “He complained about Northgate High’s class periods.
 He said they change every day, and it’s very confusing.
 He gave me a copy of the bell schedule.
 It has two parts.
-Sort of an overview and then a weekly schedule showing how the start and end times for periods are changed day after day.
+Sort of an overview and then a weekly schedule showing how the start and end times for periods that are all changed day after day.

 “On Monday, Thursday, and Friday there’s a 35-minute SSR period.
 SSR means Silent Sustained Reading.
 That’s so students can have time to actually read what they’ve been assigned in English or other classes.
 Greg said the SSR period moves every day to follow a different period, so in two weeks it covers all six periods.
 There’s also an SS period, that’s Strategic Support, every day after fourth period.
 It’s to make sure that every student has time to do the assignments that they haven’t finished and can get help if they need it.”